 Since my early childhood I have been captivated by the Doberman's beautiful appearance and fearsome reputation.
 Not only by its great nobility, elegance and power, but also by its ability to function as the ultimate family protector.
 The combination of beauty and working aptitude left a great impression on me.
 I can honestly say that I've dreamt of owning a Doberman Pinscher my entire life.
 As a child, it was impossible to turn that dream into reality due to family circumstances.
 Quite simply, my father didn't think our family situation was right for a dog, little much a large, powerful breed like the Doberman.
 My brother and I pestered my parents pretty regularly, and our mom would often advocate for us.
 My father was certain that it would turn out to be him taking care of the dog, not us.
 After all, who else would walk and feed it?

-Meanwhile, I would head over to the neighbors house practically every day in order to play ball with their dog.
+Meanwhile, I would head over to the neighbors house practically every day in order to play ball with their dogs.
 There was the wild and unruly adolescent male German Shepherd on our left, and the well-mannered, perfectly trained Sheltie on our right.
 I loved them both.
 Tired of having their evenings interrupted, my neighbors began advocating for me as well.
 Ultimately my father acquiesced to our demands and my dream was realized.
 The dog of my youth was a small terrier mix.
 My brother named him Brew.
 Brew was part Yorkie, part Schnauzer.
 He was born in the home of a family friend.
 Brew had a silvery-grey salt and pepper coat and possessed an extraordinary empathy and a kind, caring nature.
 Sadly, I believe the unstable home life Brew was subjected to affected him most negatively.
 In fact, it affected us all.

 The Tragedy of Brew

-I saw Brew turn from a gentle, empathetic soul, into a scared, bruised and battered dog.
+I saw Brew turn from a gentle, empathetic soul, into a scared, neurotic dog.
 Despite his small size, Brew became rather dangerous to be around.
 He was constantly lashing out in fear and unfortunately, my family was ill-equipped to deal with it.
 My father died when I was ten years old, and not long thereafter Brew bit a person.
 As a consequence, my family made the difficult decision to put Brew down.
 I learned a lot from this tragedy.
 About people, about animals.... about life.
 I still cry for Brew.

 I wanted nothing more than a black dog with whom I could play fetch.
 I ended up with a brown bitch who had a disfigured paw and little desire to do anything but eat and be loved!
 Somehow she was exactly what I needed.
 I adopted Clara from a no-kill animal shelter in Long Island on February 23rd, 1999.
 Some would claim that I rescued Clara, but the truth is that she rescued me.
 She provided me with the unconditional love and companionship that I so desperately needed at that difficult time in my life.
 In return, I gave Clara a loving home, and the stability and leadership that she craved and needed.
 For seven years Clara was my best friend.
 She died of cancer in 2006.